giordano-lucas/dex-cyclic-arbitrage/index.md

 To this end, we will start by studying the output of a standard clustering algorithm named [K-means](https://en.wikipedia.org/wiki/K-means_clustering).

+> **Note**: given the poor results of the `AE` embedding in the previous tasks, we chose to only use the  `PCA` embedding in this section.

 The starting point of the analysis is to understand which values of ```k``` (the number of clusters) lead to a relevant clustering assignment. ```silhouette``` and ```sse``` plots are the standard way to go.

 {% include_relative figures/clustering/kmeans_k_metrics.html %}

 Usually, we should observe a maximum spike in the silhouette method plot.
 This is not the case here.
 The curve has a clear growing trend but there is no clear reason, at least for our analysis, why we should go above 20 clusters.
 Hence the silhouette plot is not particularly useful in the task of choosing the best `k`.

-However, the elbow method applied on the SSE graph seems to indicate that the steepest slope is in the range $[0, 20]$.
-For $k > 20$ there is less evidence than, increasing `k` improves the quality of the clustering.
+However, the elbow method applied on the SSE graph seems to indicate that the steepest slope is in the range $[0, 17]$.
+For $k > 17$ there is less evidence than, increasing `k` improves the quality of the clustering.

 Individual area silhoutte scores are also worth looking at.
 They can found in the next plot, sorted and grouped by clusters for convinence.

 Since the elbow method did not allowed us to exclude any values of `k` before 20, we choose a some values for which there was a spike in the silhouette score (indicating that there was a jump in clustering performance).

-Therefore, we believe that `k=5, 7, 13, 19` may be fair tradeoffs between the goodness of the fit and the number of clusters.
+Therefore, we believe that `k=4, 9, 12, 17` may be fair tradeoffs between the goodness of the fit and the number of clusters.
 In the following plot, we will investigate the quality of the individual cluster to choose our final value.

 ![Alt text](/figures/clustering/silhouette-analysis.png){:class="img-responsive"}